bisqwit/TinyDeflate/README.md

 ## Memory usage at aggressive settings

-* 160 bytes of automatic storage for length tables (320 elements, 4 bits each)
+* 144 bytes of automatic storage for length tables (288 elements, 4 bits each, 100 % space efficiency)
-* 384 bytes of automatic storage for huffman tree (352 elements, 5…9 bits each)
+* 384 bytes of automatic storage for huffman tree (352 elements, 5…9 bits each, 88 % space efficiency)
-* 24 bytes of temporary automatic storage while a huffman tree is being generated (16 elements, 9 bits each)
+* 24 bytes of temporary automatic storage while a huffman tree is being generated (15 elements, 9 bits each, 66 % space efficiency)
 * An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
 * ABI mandated alignment losses

-Total: 544 bytes minimum, 568+N bytes maximum
+Total: 528 bytes minimum, 552+N bytes maximum

 In addition, if you neither decompress into a raw memory area nor supply your own window function, 32768 bytes of automatic storage is allocated for the look-behind window.

+Theoretical minimum at 100 % efficiency: 144 + 338.9 + 15.32 ≃ 499 bytes (not yet attained by this library).

 ## Memory usage at default settings

-* 320 bytes of automatic storage for length tables
+* 288 bytes of automatic storage for length tables (50 % space efficiency)
-* 653 bytes of automatic storage for huffman tree
+* 653 bytes of automatic storage for huffman tree (52 % space efficiency)
-* 30 bytes of temporary automatic storage while a huffman tree is being generated
+* 30 bytes of temporary automatic storage while a huffman tree is being generated (53 % space efficiency)
 * An assortment of automatic variables for various purposes (may be register variables, depending on the architecture and of the compiler wits)
 * ABI mandated alignment losses

-Total: 973 bytes minimum, 1003+N bytes maximum
+Total: 941 bytes minimum, 971+N bytes maximum

 In addition, if you neither decompress into a raw memory area nor supply your own window function, 32768 bytes of automatic storage is allocated for the look-behind window.